 To be considered complete, an application must include all required narrative responses, a complete budget and support materials.
-See the Application section on page 13 for further details.
+See the Application section on page 12 for further details.

 Late or incomplete applications will NOT be accepted.
-After 4:30 pm ET applications will no longer be able to be submitted through the online system.
+Immediately following the 4:30 pm ET deadline, the Submit button on the online system will disappear, making it impossible to submit an application.

-Post Application
+Post-Application